MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] regression. `This is incorrect because regression is used to predict continuous values, not to categorize data into predefined classes.`
 - [x] classification. `This is the correct answer because classification is used to categorize data into discrete classes, such as spam or not spam.`

-## Q: Identifying Machine Learning Techniques
+## Q8: Identifying Machine Learning Techniques

 > Predicting the likelihood that a customer will buy a product based on their browsing history is an example of _________________________.